-Having successfully completed this programme you will be able to:
+On successful completion of this programme you will be able to:

-- c1 write in an advanced academic manner by following scholarly protocols of organization, citation, and rhetorical presentation (proper diction and style). - C2 communicate research findings appropriately in terms of written and oral presentation. - C3 copy-edit texts according to professional standards set out by British academic presses - C4 recognise contested views and the basis upon which they are made - C5 collect and evaluate data and other critics' judgements - C6 pass editorial judgment toward the establishment of a sound scholarly text - C7 locate sources for effective funding in Humanities
+- C1. write in an advanced academic manner by following scholarly protocols of organization, citation, and rhetorical presentation (proper diction and style) - C2. communicate research findings appropriately in terms of written and oral presentation - C3. copy-edit texts according to professional standards set out by British academic presses - C4. recognise contested views and the basis upon which they are made - C5. collect and evaluate data and other critics' judgements - C6. pass editorial judgment toward the establishment of a sound scholarly text - C7. locate sources for effective funding in Humanities